adnammit/notes/autofac.md

 * AutoFac provides IoC/dependency injection similar to .NET's built in DI (`Microsoft.Extensions.DependencyInjection` or MEDI) but with some extra features. see [why AutoFac](https://www.mattburkedev.com/why-autofac/) for lots of good examples for how you'd use these features
 	* tagged lifetime scopes
 	* service metadata/assembly scanning
-	* define named/keyed variants of a service
+	* define named/keyed variants of a service -- keyed services are part of native .NET as of .NET 8
 	* resolving factory function
 	* lazy instantiation